phac-nml/irida/doc/developer/getting-started/index.md

 ./run-tests.sh <TEST PROFILE>
 ```

-This will clean and setup an empty database for IRIDA on the local machine named **irida_test**.
+This will clean and setup an empty database for IRIDA on the local machine named **irida_integration_test**.
 This will also, for the Galaxy test profile, start up a Galaxy IRIDA testing Docker image running on <http://localhost:48889> and destory this Docker image afterwards (you can skip destorying the Docker image by passing `--no-kill-docker` to this script).
-In order to not overwrite the database **irida_test** you may pass the name of a new database as:
+In order to not overwrite the database **irida_integration_test** you may pass the name of a new database as:

 ```bash
 ./run-tests.sh -d <DATABASE> <TEST PROFILE>
 ```

-This assumes that the user **test** has been given all permissions to `<DATABASE>` (e.g., in SQL `GRANT ALL ON <DATABASE>.* to 'test'@'localhost';`).
+This assumes that the user **test** has been given all permissions to `<DATABASE>` (e.g., in SQL `grant all privileges on <DATABASE>.* to 'test'@'localhost';`).

 As an example of how to run the IRIDA integration tests: